DarkGhostHunter/Laraflow/README.md

 While Flow SDK uses Guzzle as a default HTTP Client, you can make your own Adapter, implementing the `AdapterInterface` and [registered](https://laravel.com/docs/master/container) inside the [Service Container](https://laravel.com/docs/master/container).

 Then, put the name of your registered Adapter in the `adapter` section of your published `flow.php` config file.
-The Adapter will be resolved when Flow SDK starts.
+The Adapter will be resolved when Flow SDK is instantiated.

 ```php
 <?